-Pete Ellerton runs Pete's Surf School and Hire at Westport Beach on the west coast of Kintyre.
+Pete Ellerton used to run a surf school at Westport Beach on the west coast of Kintyre.
 He's been surfing for over 25 years.

 Kintyre is a surfing gem, providing waves for all abilities.
 A narrow window between the north tip of Ireland and the southern point of Islay allows Atlantic swell through to hit the west coast.
 From Machrihanish to Glenbarr, beautiful beaches convert the swell into waves fit for beginner and expert alike.